oslaksam/AI-Chatbot-SharePoint-and-Azure-DevOps/README.md

 To read more about the ingestion, you can start by reading the [README.md](ingestion/README.md) in the ingestion folder.
 Also consider reading about scraping in [azure-devops-scrape/README.md](ingestion/azure-devops-scrape/README.md) and filtering in [azure-devops-filter/README.md](ingestion/azure-devops-filter/README.md).

-## Contributin' to the treasure 💰
-Ahoy!
-Feel free to add to the treasure!
-Make sure ye be followin’ the code of conduct, and submit yer pull requests.
-May the wind be ever in yer sails!

 ## Licence 📜
-This project be under the MIT License.
+This project be under the GNU AFFERO GENERAL PUBLIC LICENSE License.
 Pillage and plunder all ye want, but remember to share the spoils!

-This be yer README.md in a pirate’s tongue.
-May yer project sail through calm waters and find the treasure ye be seekin'!
-Don’t forget to replace `https://github.com/template` with the actual URL to yer GitHub repository and add an image URL to the pirate flag if ye wish.
-Arrr! ⚓

 # Azure Pipelines Chainlit Script Documentation